MagGeo/MagGeo/README.md

 python MagGeo_main.py -p parameters/default.yml --token YOUR_TOKEN_HERE
 ```

-### 7. Run MagGeo cell by cell, using Jupyter Notebook.
+## 7. Run MagGeo step by step, using Jupyter Notebook.

 MagGeo includes a set of Jupyter Notebooks, you will find four notebooks (.ipynp).